pyrddlgym-project/pyRDDLGym/docs/start2.rst

 * calculated order of evaluation of CPFs
 * information used by the simulator for operating on pvariables stored as arrays
 * simulation bounds for state and action fluents (unbounded or non-box constraints are represented as [-inf, inf])
-* for JAX compilation, also prints the JAX compiled expressions corresponding to CPFs, reward and constraint expressions.